Ask a Librarian

 All students who complete a thesis as a part of their degree requirements should provide the library with two copies and pay for binding them.
 One will be added to the university archives and a second copy will be made available for in-library use circulation.

-Click the highlighted text to SEARCH OUR ONLINE DATABASE or use the links below to find out more about our collections and for additional finding aid guides.
+Use the links below to find out more about our collections and for additional finding aid guides.

 United Methodist Church Links